adamsilver/fdpb/05-Inbox-Management.md

 When the submits the form successfully, the page will refresh and the emails disappear from their inbox.
 It's wise to notify users of this action as without a clear message the user is left to wonder if it worked.
 This is particularly the case if they have marked many emails in an inbox full of emails.

-Like error messgaes, success messages promote trust and calm.
+Like error messgaes, success messages promote trust and instill calm.
 It leaves the user feeling good and in control.
-Two qualities that make the user feel awesome as they get close to Inbox Zero.
+Two qualities that encourage the user to get to inbox zero.

-In checkout, for example, the user ends up on a dedicated confirmation screen.
+In checkout, for example, the user ends on a confirmation screen.
 We could have a confirmation screen, but it seems a bit long-winded to use this approach for managing an inbox.

-Instead, we'll need a success message at the top of the page, much like the error message alert panel we designed in chapter one.
+Instead, we show a success message at the top of the page.

 How it might look: